Rohit-Agarwal-Khitchdee/EngagementManager/README.md

     Close all open fns and the sub-blocks.
 PgUp.
     You're back at the app's start-screen.

-4. Inside EngageUI -- Activity Contexts and User Intents
+4. Inside EngageUI -- Activity Handlers and User Intents
    - The EngageUI toolkit has been designed in such a way that for the most part
     the developer does not need to have anything to do with it's operational context
     in this case the wxWidgets WIMP GUI.
     The GUI design of an EngageUI app is purely using EngageUI constructs
-    namely the activity-context handler and the user intent handler.
+    namely the activity-handler and the (user) intent handler.
     An EngageUI app developer is concerned with EngageUI init and exit,
     their app's data and the primary activity context handler/s they design.
     This design may use canned pop-up activity context handlers from the toolkit.